xdylanm/adsr-eg/docs/index.md

     * Schmitt-trigger buffer for control signals and button
     * Independent rate control for the loop (equivalent to sustain)
 * Trigger (rising edge) input: initiate an A/D or A/R cycle
+* Loop mode with adjustable sustain period (LFO behaviour if desired)

 When a gate signal is removed, the release phase of the cycle will start immediately (independent of the envelope level).
 When a trigger input is applied, the envelope will always go to its maximum level before transitioning to the decay (gate signal still applied) or release phase (gate signal absent).
 See the [Design](theory.md) section for more details.